chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ### Data Preparation

-The analysis uses helper scripts in `Code/Analysis/` that automatically load and prepare data.
+We created several helper scripts in `Code/Analysis/` that automatically load and prepare data.
 These scripts are called by main analysis programs and do not require separate execution.

 **Scripts to load and prepare data for main analysis:**
 - `load_data_for_imputation_estimation.R` - Loads primary datasets